Guidelines and requirements

 - Participants in the program must make their own arrangements for housing and transportation.

 - All participating students are expected to wear white coats and dress professionally.
 T-shirts, open-toed shoes, shorts, etc., are not allowed.

 - Students are encouraged to obtain a B-1/B- 2 visa.

-- Rotations start the first Monday of every month.
-Please contact our office for start dates for the months of November, December and January.
+- Rotations start on the first Monday of every month.
+Please contact our office for start dates for the months of November, December, and January.

 All required documents must be submitted via email to email@example.com.